tallpauley/wordsiv/README.md

 # Wordsiv

 Wordsiv is a Python package for generating text with a limited character set.
 It is designed for [type proofing](https://ohnotype.co/blog/proof-it), but it may be useful for generating [lipograms](https://en.wikipedia.org/wiki/Lipogram).

 Let's say you have the letters `HAMBURGERFONTSIVhamburgerfontsiv` and punctuation `.,` in your font.
 Wordsiv might generate the following drivel:

-> True enough, for a fine enough to him at the thrones above, some time for at that first the business.
-She is that he hath set as a thought he even from its substratums It is the rest of it is not the things the savings of a movement that he measures about the matter, Ahab gives to the boats at noon, or from the Green Forest, this high as on Ahab.
+> True enough, for a fine enough to him at the thrones above, some time for at
+> that first the business.
+She is that he hath set as a thought he even from its
+> substratums It is the rest of it is not the things the savings of a movement
+> that he measures about the matter, Ahab gives to the boats at noon, or from
+> the Green Forest, this high as on Ahab.

 ## Why Wordsiv?

 While designing a typeface, it is useful to examine text with a partial character set.
 Wordsiv tries its best to generate realistic-*looking* text with whatever glyphs are available.

-#### Wordsiv can do things like:
+### Wordsiv can do things like...

 - Determine available glyphs from a font file
 - Generate sorta-realistic-*looking* text with a variety of models
 - Filter words by number of characters and approximate rendered width

-#### Wordsiv hopes to:
+### Wordsiv hopes to:

 - be an easy-to-use and easy-to-extend meaningless language generation framework
 - support many languages and scripts (please help me!)

-#### Wordsiv is NOT
+### Wordsiv is NOT

 - A realistic langauge generator
 - A [responsible human forming sentences](#ethical-guidelines)